- What the parents must do

 - Mediation has not resulted in the parents agreeing about their child’s name.

-In certain circumstances parents will not be offered mediation and the pathway will continue.
+In certain circumstances parents will not be offered mediation.
+They will proceed to the next step.

-Choose a pathway for determining the child’s name
+2. Choose an option for determining the child’s name

-When the parents disagree about a child’s name, the Registrar will ask them to choose one of the two statutory options for determining a name.
+When the parents can't agree on the child’s name, the Registrar will ask them to choose one of the statutory options.
 The options are:

 - Apply to the County Court for an order to the Registrar about the name